The Immutable, Unchanging Rules of Civilization

 Battle (2 minutes): Whenever units from different Houses end up in the same region after moving, War Control will check their alliances to see if a battle occurs.
 If all the Houses in the region chose to ally with each other House in the region, the units live together in peace.
 Otherwise, a battle occurs.
 See below for battle rules.

-After the battle, if you have units on a castle, place a flag from your House on that castle, and remove flags from any House with whom you did not ally.
+After the battle, if you have units on a castle, place a marker from your House on that castle, and remove markers from any House with whom you did not ally.

-Every house gains 1 Power for every castle they control, after the first.
+Every house gains 1 Power for every castle they control, after the first castle.
 You control a castle if you have a flag there.
 Multiple Houses can all control the same castle.

 When you hold a Castle, you also gain 1 Power extra for each House you overcame in battle on that region this month.
 You are considered to have overcame a House if you killed at least one of their unit,